-17 Click the Close button in the PainterBar to return to the Form painter workspace.
+- 17 Click the Close button in the PainterBar to return to the Form painter workspace. - 18 Select File>Close from the menu bar.

 If you have not already saved the current version of the form, you are prompted to save changes.